BYD Company: Recent performance

-In 2020, BYD established four automotive component manufacturers spun-off from BYD divisions branded FinDreams, with the intention of supplying parts to other automotive companies.
-In that year, it also introduced the Blade battery, a lithium iron phosphate (LFP) battery for electric vehicles.
+In 2020, BYD established four automotive component manufacturers spun off from BYD divisions under the FinDreams brand, with the intention of supplying parts to other automotive companies.
+That same year, it introduced the Blade battery, a lithium iron phosphate (LFP) battery for electric vehicles.
 While many battery manufacturers were shifting away from LFP due to concerns over energy density, BYD promoted the Blade as a safer alternative with competitive energy performance and energy density.
 The battery was first used in the BYD Han, a battery electric sedan released in 2020, and later adopted in subsequent models.

 From 2020, BYD experienced a substantial surge in vehicle production and sales volume, partly attributed to the increasing popularity of new energy vehicles in China.
-It also initiated exports of electric vehicles to overseas markets since 2021, mainly to Europe, Southeast Asia, Oceania and Latin America.
+It also initiated exports of electric vehicles to overseas markets from 2021, mainly to Europe, Southeast Asia, Oceania, and Latin America.
 In March 2022, BYD ended the production of pure internal combustion engine vehicles to focus on plug-in electric vehicles.
-In 2023, it introduced two new brands, which are Yangwang and Fangchengbao.
+In 2023, it introduced two new brands: Yangwang and Fangchengbao.

 In November 2024, BYD hosted an event in Shenzhen to commemorate its 30th anniversary and the production of its 10 millionth new energy vehicle.

-In the second quarter of 2025, BYD's quarterly profit fell for the first time in more than three years.
-Its net profit totaled 6.4 billion yuan ($894.74 million), down 29.9% from the same period in 2024, as vehicle sales declined in its home market.
-Reuters reported that the Chinese government's campaign against price wars contributed to the slowdown in BYD’s sales.
+In the second quarter of 2025, BYD's quarterly profit fell for the first time in more than three years, with net profit totalling 6.4 billion yuan ($894.74 million), down 29.9% from the same period in 2024, as vehicle sales declined in its home market.
+Reuters reported that the Chinese government's campaign against price wars contributed to the slowdown in BYD's sales.
+In September 2025, Berkshire Hathaway sold its entire stake in BYD after a 17-year investment that generated a 3,890% return, having begun gradually reducing its position in 2022.

-In September 2025, Berkshire Hathaway sold its entire stake in BYD after a 17-year investment that generated a 3,890% return.
-Berkshire began investing in BYD in 2008 and started gradually reducing its stake in 2022.
+In the first quarter of 2026, BYD reported a net profit attributable to shareholders of 4.09 billion yuan ($594 million), a decline of 55.4% year-on-year, while revenue fell 11.8% to 150.23 billion yuan.
+Total vehicle sales for the quarter were down 30% year-on-year.
+Several factors contributed to the decline, including the partial withdrawal of national purchase tax exemptions for new energy vehicles at the start of 2026, as well as intensified domestic price competition.
+Overseas sales partly offset the domestic weakness, with deliveries reaching 321,165 units in the first quarter of 2026, an increase of 55.8% year-on-year, accounting for approximately 46% of total BYD vehicle sales for the period.
+BYD subsequently raised its full-year 2026 overseas sales target to 1.5 million units.